ChrisNzoka/blog_posts/cl361m8yv00ormgnv9n3md680.md

 ## Linux Commands for Checking How much space Is left on a Disk

-In this guide, we will learn Linux commands for checking how much space remains on the disk.
+In this guide, we will learn Linux commands for checking how much space left on the disk.
 Apart from checking the amount of free space on the disk, the information on how much space files occupy is helpful in disk management.

-Also, we will explore how to combine these commands with other Linux commands to modify the resulting output.
+Also, we'll explore how to combine these commands with other Linux commands to modify the resulting output.
 These commands work perfectly in Bash and Zsh.

 ## 1.0. *df* Command
 This command displays the amount of space left on the disk.
 It gives concise information on disk usage for all the file systems and the partitions mounted on the disk.
 The letter *df* is an acronym for disk free.